eProsima/Fast-DDS/test/performance/latency/README.md

 ## Usage

 The utility is able to have the publication role or the subscription role.
-Also it is able to have both roles, useful for testing special Fast-DDS mechanisms such as *intraprocess communication*
+Also it is able to have both roles, useful for testing special Fast DDS mechanisms such as *intraprocess communication*

 ```bash
 # Run a publication node